Official RimStone blog

 - Articles only on official web site (2025-09-12) (read full article)

-Golf articles (how-tos, examples, knowledge-base etc.) will no longer be published on external web sites (such as blogging, developer or other sites).
-Rather, they will only be published here on the Golf's official web site.
+RimStone articles (how-tos, examples, knowledge-base etc.) will no longer be published on external web sites (such as blogging, developer or other sites).
+Rather, they will only be published here on the RimStone's official web site.

 The reason is that there was lots of effort being put into the external web sites that could be better used for new bug fixes, features, more examples etc. While it's true that such external web pages reach broader audience, the flip side of it is that it takes time and effort to post and maintain such articles.